vyapp/vy/BOOK.md

 ### Move focus one pane down

-In order to move focus one pane down, switch to NORMAL mode then press.
+In order to move focus one pane down, switch to NORMAL mode then press:

     <Key-J>